RichardBongani/Web_Scraping_Microverse/README.md

 This is a project built when studying at Microverse.
 The objective of this project is to learn how to web scrape using Ruby.

 In this Project I decided to Scrape Quotes by famous writers and scholars.
 This project was used building a programming language called Ruby.
 I had to follow git flow for this project and apply everyhting I have learned.
 I have used OOP(Object Oriented Programing) in this project, and applied as much professional skills as much as I can.
+For data storage i used CSV to store all my data in csv format

 ## Built With